Keenan Hall

 It was built in 1957, funded by James Keenan, a hotel executive and Notre Dame alumnus, and dedicated to the memory of his late son James Keenan Jr. Its mascot is the Knight, and its colors are blue and white.
-It leads the Notre Dame halls by number of Hall of the Year titles won, and it hosts a number of the most popular events on campus, such as the Keenan Revue and Muddy Sunday, and is known for its interhall football team.
+It leads the Notre Dame halls by number of Hall of the Year titles won, and it hosts a number of the most popular events on campus, such as the Keenan Revue and Muddy Sunday, and is known for its interhall football tournament in the fall.
+Keenan Hall boasts a late night pizzeria known as Zaland, with an impressive $1 slice.

 History

 Keenan Hall was built in 1957 and was named after James Keenan, a Notre Dame alumnus from Fort Wayne, in memory of his son James Keenan Jr., who died in 1941 before entering the university.
 The Keenan family operated a chain of hotels in the Midwest, and Mr. Keenan served on Notre Dame's Lay board of Trustees.
 Its cost was $1,000,000.
 Keenan Hall was designed by Ellerbe Becket and built by the M. J. McGough Company.
 Keenan was part of a 4 million dollar expansion which included Stanford Hall and the North Dining Hall.
 The hall was dedicated on November 23, 1957, by bishop Loras Thomas Lane of Rockford, Illinois and president Rev. Theodore Hesburgh.
 It was followed by a luncheon for the Keenan residents sponsored by Hesburgh.
 Originally, it accommodated 300 students in 150 rooms.
 The inaugural rector was Rev. Michael Murphy, C.S.C.
 Keenan and Stanford were built as part of Rev. Hesburgh's vision of hosting all undergraduate students on campus housing.
 Initially, they accommodated freshmen.
 When it opened, it also had rooms for the priest-rector and four prefects.

-Keenan and Stanford are hosted in two wings of the same building, built on the spot that once hosted the toboggan of the University's minims program.
+Keenan and Stanford are hosted in two wings of the same building, built on the spot that once hosted the toboggan of the university's minims program.
 They are connected by a lobby and the chapel of the Holy Cross which they share.
 Keenan Hall is four stories high.
 The building is representative of functionalist architecture with a simple double-L shape plan, a flat roof, and little exterior ornamentation.
-Until the mid-60s, it was a hall for incoming freshmen.
+Until the mid-1960s, it was a hall for incoming freshmen.
 It was designed by Ellerbe Becket and built by the M.J.
 McGough Company.
 The entrance doors are split in between the two dorms, and traditionally, Keenan residents do not use the Stanford doors and vice versa.
 The corridors of Keenan are blue and white, reflecting the dorm colors.
 Each floor is divided into two sections, North and West.